 For visitors who like snow and like to indulge in winter sports, this season gives them ample opportunities to experience the winter chill of Colorado weather.

 December to January are the months that herald winter, and this is the time when the ski season begins.
 Temperatures begin to plummet in late November, and the fall foliage slowly makes way for snow.
-You can see herds of backcountry skiers flocking to the resorts to enjoy the notion of snow.
-This is the best time to visit Colorado for those who enjoy winter chill and snow.
+You can see herds of backcountry skiers flocking to the resorts to enjoy the notion of snow for those who enjoy winter chill and snow.

 January is bitterly cold, and it is the coldest month when all you see is snow, snow, and the magic of snow.
-By January, the sun becomes an elusive visitor, and for all those who love the ethereal beauty of snow, this is the best time to visit Colorado.
+By January, the sun becomes an elusive visitor, and for all those who love the ethereal beauty of snow.

 The temperatures drop further by February, and the Rocky Mountains and other parks are white-washed with snow.
 Snowstorms are common during this time, and the thick blanket of snow makes it perfect for winter activities.

-The barren trees and snow-carpeted landscape have a mysterious charm of their own, and that is why this is also the best time to visit Colorado.
+The barren trees and snow-carpeted landscape have a mysterious charm of their own.

 3.3.
 Shoulder Seasons

 June to September is the shoulder season, and this can also be said to be one of the peak seasons in Colorado.
 It is that time when the State Parks are bustling with many activities, and the weather is perfect for hiking, biking, and camping.
 It is vacation time for many, and there is a profusion of wildflowers, and the places are soaked in bright colors by mid-June.
-The landscape is scenically vibrant and colorful, making the shoulder season the best time to visit Colorado.
+The landscape is scenically vibrant and colorful.

 The mountain temperatures are perfect during this season, and a trip to the Rocky Mountains will be refreshing.
 Hikers, campers, trekkers, bikers, and all outdoor adventure lovers can drown in the tranquility, beauty, and silence of the Rolling Hills, National Park, and Mount Elbert, the highest peak in Colorado, lakes, streams, rivers, waterfalls, and the Colorado Plateau.
 Get your hiking boots ready and go for that perfect mountain getaway during the weekend.